UN Forces September 1950 counteroffensive: Recapture of Taejon

 On the right flank of the US 2nd Infantry Division, the British 27th Infantry Brigade, attached to the US 24th Infantry Division for the pursuit, was to move against Songju while the 24th Division simultaneously attacked parallel to and north of it on the main highway toward Kumch'on.
 After passing through Songiu, the British brigade was to strike the main highway halfway between the Naktong River and Kumch'on.
 Its path took it along the main retreat route of the KPA 10th Division.
 The brigade was across the Naktong and ready to attack before daylight on 22 September.
 At dawn the 1st Battalion, Middlesex Regiment, seized a small hill, called by the men Plum Pudding Hill, on the right of the road 3 mi short of Songju.
 The battalion then attacked the higher ground immediately to the northeast, known to the British as Point 325 or Middlesex Hill.
 Supported by US tank fire and their own mortar and machine gun fire, the Middlesex Battalion took the hill from dug-in KPA soldiers before dark.
 While the Middlesex Battalion attacked Hill 325, the 1st Battalion, Argyll and Sutherland Highlanders moved up to attack neighboring Hill 282 on the left of the road.
 Starting before dawn on 23 September B and C Companies after an hour's climb seized the crest of Hill 282, surprising there a KPA force at breakfast.
 Across a saddle, and nearly 1 mi away to the southwest, higher Hill 388 dominated the one they had just occupied.
 C Company started toward it, but KPA troops occupying this hill already were moving to attack the one just taken by the British.
 The KPA supported their attack with artillery and mortar fire, which began falling on the British.
 The action continued throughout the morning with KPA fire increasing in intensity.
 Shortly before noon, with American artillery fire inexplicably withdrawn and the five supporting U.S. tanks unable to bring the KPA under fire because of terrain obstacles, the Argylls called for an air strike on Hill 388.
 Just after noon the Argylls heard the sound of approaching planes.
 Three F-51s circled Hill 282 where the British displayed their white recognition panels.
 The KPA on Hill 388 also displayed white panels.
 To their dismay the tactical air control party was unable to establish radio contact with the F-51's.
 Suddenly, at 12:15, the F-51s attacked the wrong hill napalming and machine-gunning the Argyll position.
 The attack was over in two minutes and left the hilltop a sea of orange flame.
 Survivors plunged 50 ft down the slope to escape the burning napalm.
-Maj.
-Kenneth Muir, second in command of the Argylls, watching the flames on the crest die down, noticed that a few wounded men still held a small area on top.
-Acting quickly, he assembled about thirty men and led them back up the hill before approaching KPA reached the top.
-There, two bursts of enemy automatic fire mortally wounded him as he and Maj.
-A. I. Gordon-Ingrain, B Company commander, fired a 2-inch mortar.
+Major Kenneth Muir, second in command of the Argylls, watching the flames on the crest die down, noticed that a few wounded men still held a small area on top.
+Acting quickly, he assembled about 30 men and led them back up the hill before approaching KPA reached the top.
+There, two bursts of enemy automatic fire mortally wounded him as he and Major A. I. Gordon-Ingrain, B Company commander, fired a 2-inch mortar.
 However the situation on the hill was hopeless.
 Gordon-Ingram counted only ten men with him able to fight, and some of them were wounded.
 His three Bren guns were nearly out of ammunition.
 At 15:00 the survivors were down at the foot of the hill.
-The next day a count showed 2 officers and 11 men killed, 4 officers and 70 men wounded, and 2 men missing for a total of 89 casualties; of this number, the mistaken air attack caused approximately 60.
+The next day a count showed two officers and 11 men killed, four officers and 70 men wounded, and two men missing for a total of 89 casualties; of this number, the mistaken air attack caused approximately 60.